Making A Low FODMAP Greens Salad

-Stage 1 – Vegan Version: Greens, radishes, carrots and peas.
+Stage 1 – Vegan Version: Greens (we love arugula and baby lettuces), radishes, carrots and peas.
 It will be vegan depending on the dressing you use of course, but we like a simple vinaigrette, which would be vegan.
 And yes, peas are low FODMAP in amounts of 1 Australian tablespoon/15 g per serving.
 As of now, Monash has not tested fresh-shelled peas, so we have used frozen, defrosted.
 This version is represented by the images above.

 Stage 3 – Vegetarian High Protein: Now add feta!
 I am partial to sheep’s milk feta but you can use any kind you like.
 Whether it is made from cow’s milk, sheep or goat, it is low enough in lactose per serving to be low FODMAP.
 See image below:

 Lentils and other beans and legumes can be low FODMAP in certain portions and when prepared a certain way.